🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 What is Hemp?

-Unlike marijuana, hemp contains only a trace amount of THC, usually 0.3% or less.
+Unlike marijuana, hemp contains only a trace amount of THC, but for it to be considered legal, it must contain less than 0.3% THC.

-Hemp is more abundant in CBD, which is why it has become the go-to source for making CBD oil.
+Hemp is more abundant in CBD, which is why it has become the go-to source for CBD oil production.

 Not only that but hemp can also be used to extract delta 8 THC.
 Once CBD has been extracted and turned into a distillate or isolate, it is converted into delta 9 THC, and then extractors synthesize delta 8 from it.